angadmaan/cybersecurity-learning/linux/file-permissions.md

-# Linux File Permission Command
+# Linux File Permission Commands

 ## chmod
 Used to change file permission.